aisyar/flutter_webview_admob/README.md

-# Find real apps on Play Store "Jurusan IT"
+# check it on Play Store : [Sharing IT](https://play.google.com/store/apps/details?id=com.yk.jurusanit)

-Android App Web View , display Admob Banner & interinial.
+Android App Web View , display Admob Banner & interstitial.

 ## Getting Started

 This project is a starting point for a Flutter application.